Epitech-Lyon/Vhex-kernel/README.md

 # Vhex Kernel

-Vhex is a kernel which provide development and retro ingenierie environment for fx9860g.
+Vhex is a kernel which provide retro ingenierie environment for the fx9860g.
 The Casio's OS code is not open-source, but we can read the binary for understand his working.
 There are in particular the syscalls, OS's functions that can be called as a library by the add-ins, which are a gold mine of clues about the functioning of the material.